ddrohan/mobile-app-dev-labs/session04/lab/md/step04.md

 Note that we didn't have to modify a single line of code in our <b>Favourites.java</b> Activity class.

+There's still a few issues with our <b>Favourites</b> though, if you've done some proper testing?
+Can you identify the bug - and how to fix it?

 Next we'll look at searching our coffees by name and/or type.